Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

+= WIP 4.4.7 =
+- Translation string fix in the rename login feature.

 = 4.4.6 =
 - Fixed potential vulnerability with the Banned User Agents feature (in the blacklist menu).
+Thanks to WonTae Jang.

 = 4.4.5 =
 - Fixed default DateTime to prevent DB error.